Kan9594/OHGD/README.md

 Update log (May, 2024)

 Thanks <tujiahangcc@nudt.edu.cn> for pointing out the mistake in our work, especially in the proof of Lemma.1.
-We will correct the proof promptly.
+We will correct the it promptly.

-Despite this error, our theoretical guarantee of sublinear regret for OHGD remains valid.
+Despite the mistake in proof, our theoretical guarantee of sublinear regret for OHGD remains valid.